 There are other symptoms of MS but these are less commonly experienced early in the course of the condition.

-MS can cause a wide range of symptoms, though most people will only experience a few of these.
-These symptoms are not unique to MS and can also be caused by a number of other medical conditions.
+All of these early symptoms can also be symptoms of other medical conditions.
+If you are worried that you have symptoms of MS, it is important to consult a health professional so that you can get the correct diagnosis.
 There is no definitive test for MS and diagnosis will involve considering the various symptoms and ruling out other explanations.
 This process can take some time.

 Who should I talk to about my symptoms?

 In the first instance, talk to your GP about the symptoms you are experiencing.
 The GP can't make a diagnosis of MS, but can assess your symptoms and rule out alternative conditions that could be causing your symptoms.

 If your GP cannot rule out MS after the tests they have done, they can make a referral to an appropriate specialist.
 A neurologist specialises in nervous system disorders including MS, although not all neurologists are specialists in MS in particular.
 If your GP does not think your symptoms are due to multiple sclerosis, they may refer you to another specialist if they think it is more appropriate.